Greek Antiquity | Roman Antiquity | Byzantium | Middle Ages

 In the interior of the church the central room with the dome usually is two storeys high, with arcades on both floors parting the room from a surrounding corridor and gallery (on the upper floor).
 The encircling corridor on the lower floor was equal to an aisle of a basilica.
 Large central plan buildings were erected until the 5th Century, but smaller buildings were prevailing.

-To make the domes lighter they could be built with hollow clay cylinders instead of bricks.
+The domes could be made lighter by being constructed of hollow clay cylinders instead of bricks.
 These so-called 'amphorae' looked vaguely like vases where the neck of one vase loosely connected to the bottom of the next.
 They were arranged in horizontal rings to shape the dome.

-Cross-shaped churches did not only have one central dome but also four domes on each of the crosses 'arms'.
+Cross-shaped churches had not only one central dome, but also four additional domes: one on each of the crosses' 'arms'.
 Adding another module with another dome to one end of the cross resulted in the development of a hybrid between basilicas and central plan buildings.

 As the Roman Empire was slowly falling apart it was divided into two separate parts: East and West Rome.
 East Rome's capital was Constantinople and while Germanic tribes conquered much of western Rome, the Eastern Empire – Byzantium - still remained as the last ancient state.